-- and has been growing in scale in recent years whilst the reverse is true for manufacturing. - 2.9 Between 1999/00 and 2004/05, Craven experienced a relatively large and steady rate of employment land development (with an average of 2.42 ha developed annually).
-Following this however, development reduced significantly to just 0.45 ha over the period 2005/06 - 2013/14.
-It is thought that this was due to a combination of a perceived lack of available employment sites combined with a tightening of finances and a more challenging business environment following the financial crisis. - 2.10 A recent survey of local businesses in Craven identified a number of barriers to their further expansion.
-By far the most common barrier to further expansion was identified as a lack of suitable land and premises (67% of respondents highlighted this concern), in addition to the availability of a local workforce (33%) and a lack of affordable premises (26%). - 2.11 There is a diverse mix of business sectors within Craven, with concentrations scattered around the authority area.
+- and has been growing in scale in recent years whilst the reverse is true for manufacturing10. - 2.9 Between 1999/00 and 2004/05, Craven experienced a relatively large and steady rate of employment land development (with an average of 2.42 ha developed annually).
+Following this however, development reduced significantly to just 0.45 ha over the period 2005/06 2013/14.
+It is thought that this was due to a combination of a perceived lack of available employment sites combined with a tightening of finances and a more challenging business environment following the financial crisis11. - 2.10 A recent survey of local businesses in Craven identified a number of barriers to their further expansion.
+By far the most common barrier to further expansion was identified as a lack of suitable land and premises (67% of respondents highlighted this concern), in addition to the availability of a local workforce (33%) and a lack of affordable premises (26%)12. - 2.11 There is a diverse mix of business sectors within Craven, with concentrations scattered around the authority area13.
 However, the principal employment area within Craven is the area in and around the south of the plan area (encompassing Skipton but also Cross Hills and Sutton-in-Craven, in addition to Gargrave).
 Within Skipton itself, a large number of Public Services and Professional Services firms are evident.
-Clusters of businesses are also evident in the smaller, yet significant, settlements of Settle, Bentham and Ingleton. - 2.12 There is a close correlation between the number and frequency of businesses and the strategic road network, with large hubs of firms visible to the east and west of Skipton via the A59 (providing a link to the M6 to the west and to the A1(M) and the port of Hull to the east); to the south of Skipton via the A629 (providing a link to the M606/M62 to the south-east),
+Clusters of businesses are also evident in the smaller, yet significant, settlements of Settle, Bentham and Ingleton. - 2.12 There is a close correlation between the number and frequency of businesses and the strategic road network, with large hubs of firms visible to the east and west of Skipton via the A59 (providing a link to the M6 to the west and to the A1(M) and the port of Hull to the east); to the south of

-&lt;sup>10 Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para
+$^{^{10}}$ Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para 3.36 page 24

-3.36 page 24 Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para
+11 Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para 3.37 page 24

-Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para
+Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 para 5.51 page35

-&lt;sup>13 Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 Figs 2.5 and 2.6 page 10
+13 Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 Figs 2.5 and 2.6 page 10